lcordenod/42_www_matcha/README.md

 In order to help users find love, Matcha offers a matching algorithm, that's what our discovery feature is based on.

-The matching algorithm works by pondering user preferences and user information to retrieve other profiles that are interested in the same thing, that are close to the user and that have a common orientation.
+The matching algorithm works by pondering user preferences and user information to retrieve other profiles that are interested in the same things, that are close to the user and that have a common orientation.
 Basically, we created a compatibility rating to suggested profiles based on different criteria ordered by importance:
 * Sexual orientation
 * Location
 * Interests in common